-It is an unbound poliment (unprepared) and has to be prepared with gelatine or rabbit skin glue before it can be applied.
+It is an unbound poliment (unprepared) and has to be prepared with rabbit skin glue before it can be applied.
 This poliment is already processed with water to a paste.

 - Very good gradation

 - Does not pearl

 - Needs little glue

 - Wet Bole

 How to prepare Kolner Classic Poliment for gilding:

 - Before using the clay (bole), it has to be prepared with rabbit skin glue before it can be applied.
 This clay is already processed with water to a paste, but you need to add some Rabbit Skin Glue to it first.

 - Add one part Poliment and one part rabbit Skin Glue (liquid form) depends on how thick or thin you want your clay to be.

 - The rabbit skin glue must be warm when adding it to the poliment.
 Mix gently not to create air bubbles and until the texture is consistent, runny and smooth.